tdegeus/mate-cluster/pages/etiquette.rst

 Monitor jobs
 ============

-One of the most critical responsibilities is to actively monitor all the user's jobs on the cluster.
+One of the most critical responsibilities is to actively monitor all your jobs on the cluster.
 This avoids killing (part of) the cluster, and helps to *"claim what you use and use what you claim"*.
 There are several way to do this, for example

 * The :ref:`etiquette-monitor-jobs-myqstat` command.